CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 1. Run `yarn install`.
 1. Copy the `.env.example` file as `.env` (e.g. `cp .env.example .env`) and update the variables where necessary.
 1. Setup and populate the databases via `yarn migrate-and-seed:all`.
-1. Open multiple terminals to the `backend` directory, and run each microservice in 'watch' mode (e.g. `yarn start:dev gateway`, `yarn start:dev question`).
+1. Open multiple terminals to the `backend` directory, and run each microservice in 'watch' mode (e.g. `yarn start:dev http-gateway`, `yarn start:dev question`).

 ## Building locally
 1. Install Docker Desktop if you have not already done so.